 When writing my book, I asked introverts to tell me about the things that motivated and energized them.
 They all mentioned low-key activities, like a solo shopping trip, a meaningful conversation with a friend, finishing a good book, or expressing themselves through art.
 If it weren’t for the introvert’s less active dopamine reward system, introverts probably wouldn’t be doing these types of activities.
 The introvert’s way isn’t about chasing rewards, but rather about seeking meaning.

-Want to learn more about your quiet temperament?
-Check out my book, The Secret Lives of Introverts.
+Want to learn more about being an introvert?
+Check out my book, The Secret Lives of Introverts: Inside Our Hidden World.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.